-In the above command, replace PackageFullName with the PackageFullName of Photos app that you copied to notepad in Step 3.
+In the above command, replace PackageFullName with the PackageFullName of the Photos app that you copied to Notepad in Step 3.

-Step 6: Once the Store is launched, type Microsoft Photos in the search box, click on the Microsoft Photos entry, and then click Free button.
-If the Free button is not active or you are setting Open button instead, please close the app once, and then launch the Store app again.
+Step 6: Once the Store is launched, type Microsoft Photos in the search box, click on the Microsoft Photos entry, and then click the Install/Get button.
+If the Install or Get button is not active or you are setting the Open button instead, please close the app once, and then launch the Store app again.

-Depending on the speed on your internet connection, the app should be installed and ready to use in 2 to 10 minutes.
+Depending on the speed of your internet connection, the app should be installed and ready to use in 2 to 10 minutes.

 Reinstall the photos app using CCleaner

-Those of you who are not familiar with the PowerShell can use the popular CCleaner (free) software to uninstall the Photos app and then follow the above mentioned directions to install the Photos app from the Store.
+Those of you who are not familiar with PowerShell can use the popular CCleaner (free) software to uninstall the Photos app and then follow the directions mentioned above to install the Photos app from the Store.

-Step 3: Locate the entry named Photos, right-click on it, and click Uninstall button to uninstall it.
-Click OK button when you see the confirmation dialog.
+Step 3: Locate the entry named Photos, right-click on it, and click the Uninstall button to uninstall it.
+Click the OK button when you see the confirmation dialog.

-Our how to reinstall Groove Music app in Windows 10 guide might also interest you.
+Our how to reinstall Solitaire Collection in Windows 10 guide might also interest you.